Skip to main content

 You do not have to surrender your entire phone system to the AI.
 Using your existing VoIP provider or call management system (such as Aircall), you can set up forwarding rules that match your exact operational needs.
 Common setups include:

-• Full Automation: You can choose to forward all incoming store calls directly to your Voice number, letting the AI handle the front lines so your staff can focus uninterrupted on processing laundry.
+• Full Automation: You can choose to forward all incoming store calls directly to your Voice number, letting the AI handle the front lines so your staff can focus uninterrupted on processing laundry, when human assistance is needed, Voice will pass a message through to the store, for a staff member to give a call back.

 • Overflow Protection: If you prefer your human staff to answer first, you can configure your system to only forward calls to Voice after a certain number of rings.
 In this setup, Voice acts as your ultimate safety net, stepping in during busy rushes to ensure no customer is ever sent to voicemail or put on hold.